kramergroup/openImpala/README.md

 It will now calculate steady-state diffusion in the x-direction and print the results, as well as volume fraction.

-In order to run the same calculation but using more processors, try:
+To run the same calculation but using more processors, try:

 ```bash
 mpirun -np 2 ./Diffusion inputs